LBHB/NEMS0/README.md

 cd NEMS/notebooks
 jupter notebook
 ```
-Click on demo_xforms.pynb
+Click on `demo_xforms.pynb` and give it a whirl!

 ## Table of Contents ##

-This documentation is a work in progress as of March 9, 2018.
+This documentation is a work in progress as of Dec 1, 2018.

 1. [Quick Start](docs/quickstart.md)
 2. Organizing your Data